dineshannayya/riscduino-docs/docs/source/simulation.rst

 This section provides basic description of how to simulate the Riscduino SoC.

-Basic Usage command :  make verify-<test directory name>
+Basic Usage command :  make verify-<test directory name> SIM=<RTL/GL> DUMP=<ON/OFF>

+SIM=RTL  - For RTL Simulation (Default).
+SIM=GL   - For Gate Level Simulation.

+DUMP=ON  - For simulation with waveform dump enabled.
+DUMP=OFF - For simulation with waveform dump disabled (Default)

 Dut Test case
 -------------